Notifications

 The following types are currently supported:

-• This includes data relating to the vulnerabilities, their assets, projects, and users.
+• Vulnerabilities - this includes data relating to the vulnerabilities, their assets, projects, and users.

-• This includes data relating to projects including statistics for vulnerabilities, assets and test cases
+• Projects - this includes data relating to projects including statistics for vulnerabilities, assets and test cases

-• This includes data relating to project requests.
+• Project Requests - this includes data relating to project requests.

 The type will determine what data can be included in the Filter and also the Body.